4PointSolutions/FormsFeeder/README.md

 ## Functionality
 FormsFeeder provides the following functionality:
 * REST Interface - You don't have to know or understand REST in order to build custom logic into an AEM application.
 All you need to know is Java to use the client libraries.
-Likewise, you only need to know Java to understand the DataSourceList Jsva interface to write a plugin.
+Likewise, you only need to know Java to understand the DataSourceList Java interface to write a plugin.
 * Reverse Proxy for HTML5 and Adaptive Forms - Client applications can call FormsFeeder without having to worry about Cross Origin Request Sharing settings.
 * Form Submission Processing - FormsFeeder can process AEM Form Submissions without having to open up any services to the internet (even if your AEM instance is somewhere in the cloud).
 * Java and XML parsing - FormsFeeder can automatically parse Java and XML into DataSourceList which makes processing of input simpler.